Welcome to Vel Phillips Memorial High School!

 Located in the south central portion of the state, Madison, Wisconsin, has an estimated population of 252,551 and is the home of the University of Wisconsin and the State Capitol.
-Although Madison has long been considered a leading medical, cultural and educational center of the Midwest.
 Memorial High School is a microcosm of the city of Madison, reflecting its rich ethnic cultural and economic diversity.
-The University of Wisconsin provides numerous enrichment opportunities and brings many national and international experts into our school community to live and work.
+The University of Wisconsin-Madison provides numerous enrichment opportunities and brings many national and international experts into our school community to live and work.

 Neighborhoods and Smaller Learning Communities

 Thanks to a Smaller Learning Communities Grant from the U.S. Department of Education, Memorial has structured itself into four Neighborhoods.
 The structure offers students ways to form connections with other students and with staff, and ways to become involved in the school.